Racquetball: Rules

 Play begins with the serve.
 The serving player must bounce the ball on the floor once and hit it directly to the front wall, making the ball hit the floor beyond the short line; otherwise the serve counts as a fault.
-The ball may touch one side wall, but not two, prior to hitting the floor; hitting both side walls after the front wall (but before the floor) is a "three wall serve," and a fault.
+The ball may touch one side wall, but not two, prior to hitting the floor; hitting both side walls after the front wall (but before the floor) is a "three wall serve", and a fault.
 Also, serving the ball into the front wall so that it rebounds to the back wall without hitting the floor first is a long serve, and a fault.

 Other fault serves include a ceiling serve, in which the ball touches the ceiling after the front wall, and serving before the receiving player is ready.
 Also, the server must wait until the ball passes the short line before stepping out of the service box, otherwise it is a fault serve.

 If the server hits the ball directly to any surface other than the front wall the server immediately loses serve regardless of whether it was first or second serve.

 After the ball bounces behind the short line, or passes the receiving line, the ball is in play and the opposing player(s) may play it.

 Usually, the server is allowed two opportunities (called first serve and second serve) to put the ball into play (two serve rule), although elite level competitions often allow the server only one opportunity (one serve rule).

 After a successful serve, players alternate hitting the ball against the front wall.
 The player returning the hit may allow the ball to bounce once on the floor or hit the ball on the fly.
-However, once the player returning the shot has hit the ball, it must strike the front wall before striking the floor.
+Once the player returning the shot has hit the ball, however, it must strike the front wall before striking the floor.
 Unlike during the serve, a ball in play may touch as many walls, including the ceiling, as necessary so long as it reaches the front wall without striking the floor.

 Scoring

 If the server wins the rally, then the server scores one point and continues to serve.
 If the opposing player wins the rally, then no point is scored, but that player then takes over serving.

-Several different scoring methods have been or are used in the sport.
+Several different scoring methods have been or are used in the sport: